 Kanban skirts the issue of estimating entirely.
 There are no sprints.
 Instead, work is organized into a continuous flow, so there is no need to predict ahead of time how many projects you can fit into the next two weeks.

 But, without story points, how can you measure how productive the team is?
 Well, Kanban has a different metric for that.
 While Scrum asks, "How much work can get done in two weeks?"
 Kanban turns that question on its head and asks, "How long does it take to get a feature done?"
 This is called cycle time, and it's wonderful.
 Cycle time is entirely objective.
 It's simply the date that the project completed minus the date that the project started.
 There's no gaming it.
 It doesn't get confused by velocity improvements.
 It just is what it is.
 No need for the team to spend hours and hours estimating.

 How Story Points have crept back into our process.

-We get a number of requests from our partners for enchancements to our platform.
+We get a number of requests from our partners for enhancements to our platform.
 We can't do everything, so we have to choose wisely.
 A focus of ours in the last few months has been to make sure that we work on the requests that give us the biggest bang for our buck.
 We were essentially looking for the classic ROI calculation of Value/Cost.
-We had a good handle on value by looking at how many people had requested the enchancement and how valuable their relationship was to us.
+We had a good handle on value by looking at how many people had requested the enhancement and how valuable their relationship was to us.
 Cost, though, meant estimating Story Points again.
 Because we're not using them to commit to deadlines, it's not important that they be perfectly accurate and arrived at via careful consensus of the whole team.
-So now instead of hour long meetings, when we have a new request that needs estimating, we simply say "Hey, Pat, how many story points do you think this is?"
+So now, instead of hour-long meetings, when we have a new request that needs estimating, we simply say "Hey, Pat, how many story points do you think this is?"
 The whole thing takes about 20 seconds per request.